Can You Have Composite Bonding with Gum Disease?

 Composite bonding offers several benefits, including:

-1. Cosmetic Improvement: It can enhance the appearance of chipped, cracked, or discolored teeth.
+1. Cosmetic Improvement: It can enhance the appearance of chipped, cracked, or discoloured teeth.

 2. Minimal Tooth Removal: Unlike some other cosmetic procedures, composite bonding preserves much of your natural tooth structure.